-Senior Financial Officers are prohibited from: (a) taking for themselves personally opportunities related to the Company's business or opportunities that are discovered through the use of corporate property, information or position; (b) using the Company's property, information, or position for personal gain; or (c) competing with the Company for business opportunities.
-Senior Financial Officers owe a duty to the Company to advance its legitimate interests when the opportunity to do so arises.
+Senior Financial Officers are prohibited from: (a) taking for themselves personally opportunities related to the Company's business; (b) using the Company's property, information, or position for personal gain; or (c) competing with the Company for business opportunities.

 6. Confidentiality.